Sonesta Star Goddess

 It goes without saying that all meals and excursions are included.
 You can either go on a 7 night itinerary beginning in Aswan and departing on a Friday.
 3 Night itineraries begin in Aswan and begin on a Friday and end in Luxor.
 If you want a 4 night cruise, you can begin in Luxor on a Monday and end in Aswan.
 Do ask us about specific sailing dates.
 Expert Egyptologists will take you to main sights, and all entrance fees are included.

 We can of course add on nights in Cairo to begin, or fly you directly into Aswan or Luxor to begin your cruise.
-If you want to add on the temples at Abu Simbal, or extra nights in Luxor, Aswan or time on the beach in Hurghada or Sharm El Sheikh, do contact us to put together a personalized itinerary.
+If you want to add on the temples at Abu Simbal, or extra nights in Luxor, Aswan or time on the beach in Hurghada or Sharm El Sheikh, do contact us to put together a personalised itinerary.

-The Sonesta Star Goddess has a spa and fitness center on board.
+The Sonesta Star Goddess has a spa and fitness centre on board.
 There is a gym, spa treatments on offer, sauna and steam bath; a main dining room, sun deck bar and lounge.
 Guests can also enjoy on board the swimming pool which is located on the top deck.

 All activities to the sights along your cruise are conducted by professional Egyptologists in small groups.
 All entry fees are included.
 Sites include the Aswan High Dam and the Old Dam, and Philae Temple, Kom Ombo, Edfu, Esna, Luxor and Karnak Temples, the Valleys of the Kings and Queens, Queen Hatshepsut's Temple, and the Colossi of Memnon depending on whether it is a 3,4,7 night cruise.